Senate adjourns without passing $2,000 stimulus check legislation

 The Democrats’ bill includes similar phaseouts, though individuals earning less than $115,000 per year and childless couples earning less than $230,000 per year are still eligible to receive some money.

-Mr. McConnell pointed out that a married couple with three children earning $250,000 per year would get a $5,000 payout under the House plan.
+Mr. McConnell pointed out that a married couple with three children earning $250,000 per year would receive $5,000 under the House plan.

 Sign up for Daily Newsletters